learnk8s/learnk8s.io/src/microsAuthentication/content.md

 The secret store service does two key things:

-1. It retrieves the value of the X-Client-Id header from the incoming request.
+1. It retrieves the value of the `X-Client-Id` header from the incoming request.
-1. It then invokes the Kubernetes TokenReview API with the value retrieved to check if it is a valid token or not.
+1. It then invokes the Kubernetes Token Review API to check if it is a valid token or not.

 Step (1) is performed by the following code: